DrEmpiricism/Optimize-Offline/PreviousLog.md

 - Removed the recursive deletion of the WinSxS OneDrive directories during OneDrive's removal as I've had people concerned about /ScanHealth returning benign corruption results due to these missing directories.
 - All log files and any package lists are now archived into a single zip file.
 - The default language of the image is assigned to a variable and used in place of the static 'en-US' string in order to accommodate other image languages.

-## 3.1.2.0 (10-14-2018) ##

-- Added a new -WindowsStore switch which will sideload the latest Microsoft Windows Store, and its dependencies, into Windows 10 Enterprise LTSC 2019.
-Only an image detected as Windows 10 Enterprise LTSC 2019 will be processed.
-- Added further detection of Windows 10 Enterprise LTSC when applying registry settings that affect default Provisioned Application Packages.
-- Removed the recursive clean-up of the \WinSxS\Backup directory.
-- Updated the SetupComplete.cmd script.
->> *This script will be getting replaced with a full PowerShell script within the next few updates*
-- Updated the WIM files containing the Microsoft DaRT 10 Debugging Tools to build 17663.
-- Cleaned-up multiple registry values that are applied.

 **Displays the previous 5 version updates of Optimize-Offline.**